Reciprocity - Course Substitution

 Foreign Transcripts

-Foreign Transcripts with official evaluations from a NACES member organization will be evaluated and used to clear equivalent course content or general education requirements according to the following:
+Foreign Transcripts with official evaluations from a NACES member organization will be evaluated and used to clear equivalent course content or general education requirements wherever appropriate.
+Students should be aware of the following:

 Notes about Course Reciprocity and Course Substitution